k21971/EvilHack/doc/evilhack-changelog.md

 - Neothelids
 - Fix: prevent Infidel from escaping the dungeon with the Amulet of Yendor via drinking a cursed potion of gain level
+- Fix: bug allowing potential bypass of most of the elemental planes